AlanJohn296/YouTube-Video-Downloader/README.md

 I made a YouTube video downloader using Python.
 I took reference from YouTuber developedbyed and all credits goes to him.

 Run this code in any IDE and the window to download will open.
 Paste the URL and hit download.
+This program only downloads the highest quality video.

 Before running the program make sure you got all the modules installed.
 The Modules used are Tkinter, customtkinter and pytube.